128technology/docs/docs/intro_system_reqs.md

 2. Issue the command `lshw -c network -businfo`
 3. The PCI addresses are displayed in the tabular output in the column labeled Bus info.
 These addresses are also referenced in your 128T router's configuration, with the preceding pci@ omitted, to identify which interfaces you want the system to manage and use for packet forwarding.
 4. Record the PCI addresses you wish to use, and close the command prompt window.

+After identification, verify that the PCI address is immutable using one of the following procedures.

+#### Verify Immutability of the PCI Address:

+Reboot the DUT:
+1. Run `lshw -c network -businfo`
+2. Record the output.
+3. Reboot the DUT and run `lshw -c network -businfo` again.

+If any PCI address changes, the DUT is disqualified.

+Connect to a PCI slot:
+1. Run `lshw -c network -businfo`
+2. Record the output.
+3. Shutdown the DUT
+4. Plug in a NIC
+5. Boot the DUT
+6. Run `lshw -c network -businfo`
+7. Record the output.

+If any PCI address for any interfaces change, this disqualifies the DUT.

 :::tip
 If you are unsure which device maps to which physical port on your Linux system, you can use Linux's ethtool application to blink the NIC's activity light.
 For example, the command `ethtool --identify eno1 120` will blink eno1's activity light for two minutes (120 seconds).